 Cook or Bake the Portobello Steaks

 Cook the Portobello mushroom steaks in a large skillet on the stovetop or on the grill.
 Another option would be to bake them in the oven.
 I would suggest 25 minutes at 400 degrees Fahrenheit (200 degrees Celsius).
-Gently flip after 15-20 minutes.
+Then flip them after 15-20 minutes.

 The possibilities are endless.
 Here you can check out more vegan side dishes which I love!
 You could also make burgers and use the grilled mushrooms as vegan patties!